Frequently Asked Questions

 - What are the advantages to being a member of Equifest?
 The advantages are you have an opportunity to book stables in the two members stabling area – these stables are limited so to book these you have to be quick off the mark once you receive your schedule.
 Reduced entry fees both online and postal.

 - How do I enter?
 There are two main ways to do your entries.
 Our online system.
 Firstly, you must obtain a password.
 You can to this by scrolling down to the new customer / new account field.
 Complete this form and click send.
 During office hours you will receive your password fairly quickly.
 Out of office hours I’m afraid you will need to wait until we come back in to the office to process your application.
 Once you receive your password and customer number (customer number is different to your membership number) you will be able to log on to your account and away you go.
 Oh don’t forget to add your animal’s details first.
 Alternatively you can simply fill in the entry form in your schedule and pop it in the post to us complete with a cheque or credit card details.
 ALL ENTRIES MUST BE SENT IN BEFORE THE CLOSING DATE.
 If you need to change any classes that you have entered – or you decide to bring a different horse / pony to the one originally catalogued, we will change this free of charge up to the close of the on line entries.
 After the close of on line entries, unfortunately we cannot accept any more entries from un-catalogued horses / ponies.
-We will still amend entries after the 24th July but all amendments will incur a £5 administration fee.
+We will still amend entries after the close of entries but all amendments will incur a £5 administration fee.

 - How do I know you have received my entries?
 If you enter online you will receive a confirmation email by return.
 If you do not receive this it means there could have be a problem with your order.
 If this happens please call the office and we will check the status of your order.
 In addition to this email we will be sent a confirmation letter through the post.
 This may take up to 14 days depending on the time of year.
 Postal entries you will receive a confirmation letter in the post – again this could take up to 14 days.
 Once you receive this letter please CHECK THE INFORMATION ON IT IS CORRECT.